redbeardymcgee/podbox/README.md

 ### Enable unprivileged port binding

+> [!NOTE] This is only necessary if you are setting up the reverse proxy

 ```bash
 printf '%s\n' 'net.ipv4.ip_unprivileged_port_start=80' > /etc/sysctl.d/99-unprivileged-port-binding.conf
 sysctl 'net.ipv4.ip_unprivileged_port_start=80'
 ```

 ### Prepare container user

+This user will be the owner of all containers with no login shell or root privileges.

 ```bash
 # Prepare a group id outside of the normal range